Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

 5. **Trigger an initial Release**

    1. In the **DEV** Synapse workspace, navigate to "Manage > Triggers".
 Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
 Click `Publish` to publish changes.
-      - Publishing a change is **required** to generate the `workspace_publish` branch which is required in the Release pipelines.
+      > Publishing a change is **required** to generate the `workspace_publish` branch which is used in the Release pipelines.
+Note that publishing changes in a Synapse workspace currently cannot be automated.
+See [Known Issues](#known-issues-limitations-and-workarounds).
    2. In Azure DevOps, notice a new run of the Build Pipeline (**mdwdops-ci-artifacts**) off `main`.
 This will build the Python package and SQL DACPAC, then publish these as Pipeline Artifacts.
    3. After completion, this should automatically trigger the Release Pipeline (**mdwdops-cd-release**).
 This will deploy the artifacts across environments.
       - You may need to authorize the Pipelines initially to use the Service Connection and deploy the target environments for the first time.